JuliaDynamics/NetworkDynamics.jl/docs/src/sparsity_detection.md

     ```@example sparsity
     using NetworkDynamics, ModelingToolkit, Graphs
     using SparseArrays, OrdinaryDiffEqRosenbrock, OrdinaryDiffEqNonlinearSolve, NonlinearSolve
-    using ModelingToolkit: D_nounits as Dt, t_nounits as t
+    using ModelingToolkitBase: D_nounits as Dt, t_nounits as t
     nothing #hide
     ```